deckhouse/virtualization/docs/ADMIN_GUIDE.md

       type: Features
   ```

 - A class with a universal vCPU for a given set of nodes.
-In this case, we use `type: Discovery`:
+In this case, use `type: Discovery`:

   ```yaml
   spec: